peffis/ionbeam/README.md

 There can be variables also in the constraints fields of a task (in the example above there is a TOKEN variable present in the bodyConstraints field and a _CONTENT_TYPE variable in the headersConstraints field).
-These variables will be matched against the response of the server and bound to values stored in the _output context_.
-Running the login task above will extract the TOKEN value out of the response body, the content type out of the respons headers and put both these values in the output context (iff the response matches the supplied constraints that is).
+These variables will be matched against the actual response from the server and bound to values stored in the _output context_.
+Running the login task above will extract the TOKEN value out of the response body, the content type out of the response headers and put both these values in the output context (iff the response matches the supplied constraints that is).